 “My heart beats faster when it comes to Brunei,” Elora says.
 “There is a burden I can’t explain.
 Pray for the salvation of people in Brunei.
 Pray for the Sultan, the government and authorities.”

 Please keep praying for your brothers and sisters in Brunei.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors raises prayer support from worldwide Christians for believers and churches in Brunei and for the Sultan and his government officials.
+Open Doors raises prayer support for persecuted believers in Brunei.

 Lord Jesus, pour Your peace into the hearts of believers who are fearful given the growing implementation of Sharia (Islamic law).
 Inspire in them fresh faith and boldness.
 Protect Your people from harm, and minister Your healing and comfort into the lives of those suffering because of their faith.
 Surround young Christians with good role models who will help disciple them amid pressure from their peers.
 May Your children in Brunei know the joy and hope of following You, despite the challenges they face.
 Use Your people in amazing ways to draw others, including those in authority, to You.
 Amen.

 Your support helps persecuted Christians continue to courageously follow Jesus.